• Docs >

 Model Configuration

-To train an MIL model on exported features, first prepare an MIL configuration using slideflow.mil.mil_config().
+To train an MIL model using exported features, first prepare an MIL configuration using slideflow.mil.mil_config().

 import slideflow as sf